JolleJolles/pythutils/README.md

 - [OpenCV](http://opencv.org/)

-For installing python with opencv on mac I have written a concise guide, find it here: https://git.io/fpyvq
+For installing python with opencv on a mac I have written a concise guide here: https://git.io/fpyvq

 **Note**: Not all dependencies are installed automatically as some packages (like Matplotlib) take considerable time, especially on the RPi, and may only be